Chickamauga Cherokee: Tecumseh’s Cherokee Daughter

+“I have not learned anything of the Cherokee woman, Tahneh [who was said to be the mother of a daughter by Tecumseh], beyond the fact that a person of that name resided in the neighborhood of Mrs. Looney.

+Adair advised him to ask Ezekial “Zeke” Proctor for further information about his connection to Tecumseh.
+Draper did write to Ezekial Proctor, but there is no indication that Proctor ever answered him.

+Missionary records indicate that Tahneh [said to be the mother of Tecumseh’s daughter] was the full blood daughter of a major chief and warrior of Will’s Valley.
+She migrated to the west in 1818.
+She was baptized on 5 September 1824 when she was about 64 years old and given the name Naomi.
+She lived near Mrs. Looney (daughter of Will Webber of Will’s Valley and Tsa-luh, later known as Sarah Brown) in Arkansas and was a member of the church at Fairfield where Alexander Brown (stepbrother of Betsy Webber Looney) interpreted.
+One of Tahneh’s daughters joined the Fairfield church.

+While some of Tecumseh’s alleged Proctor descendants remained in the Cherokee Nation, it appears that descendants of Elizabeth Victoria Shelton, granddaughter of Johnson Proctor who was murdered at the Goingsnake Courthouse in 1872 defending his brother, Ezekial “Zeke,” made their way west and were living in California in the first half of the twentieth century.

 Tecumseh's return

 In November 1811, the Shawnee chief Tecumseh returned to the South in the hope of support from the southern tribes for his crusade to drive back the Americans and revive the old ways.
 He was accompanied by representatives of the Shawnee, Muscogee, Kickapoo, and Sioux peoples.
 Tecumseh's exhortations in the Chickasaw, Choctaw and Lower Muscogee towns found no traction, but he attracted some support from younger Upper Muscogee warriors.

 The Cherokee delegation under the Ridge, who visited Tecumseh's council at Tuckabatchee, strongly opposed his plans; Tecumseh cancelled his visit to the Cherokee Nation because the Ridge threatened him with death if he went there.
 Tecumseh was escorted on his recruiting tour by 47 Cherokee and 19 Choctaw, however, who presumably went north with him when he returned to the Northwest Territory.